 The Location tab is exactly what it sounds like, and lets you search for your preferred asset type within a specific state, city, MSA, county, zip code, neighborhood, on a specific street, or at an exact address.

-Reonomy allows you to search off-market, meaning properties may not be actively marketed as for sale.
-The Sales tab is where you can identify whether the owner of a NNN property is likely to sell.
+Reonomy allows you to search off-market.
+The Sales tab is where you can identify whether the owner of a NNN property is likely to sell or not.